Fahmida Mirza

-Fahmida Mirza (born 20 December 1956) is a Pakistani politician who was Federal Minister for Inter Provincial Coordination, in office from 20 August 2018 until 10 April 2022.
-She served as the 18th and only woman Speaker of the National Assembly of Pakistan from March 2008 to June 2013.

-Previously, she was a member of the National Assembly from 1997 to 1999, 2002 to May 2018 and from August 2018 to August 2023.
+Fahmida Mirza (فهميده مرزا; born 20 December 1956) is a Pakistani politician.
+She served as the 16th Speaker of the National Assembly of Pakistan from 19 March 2008 to 3 June 2013, becoming the first woman to hold that office.
+She subsequently served as Federal Minister for Inter Provincial Coordination from 20 August 2018 to 10 April 2022 in the cabinet of Prime Minister Imran Khan.
+She has been a member of the National Assembly of Pakistan across five terms: 1997 to 1999, 2002 to 2007, 2008 to 2013, 2013 to 2018, and 2018 to 2023.

 Early life and education

-Mirza was born on 20 December 1956 in Karachi to Qazi Abdul Majeed Abid.
-She belongs to an influential political family of Sindh.
-Mirza is married to Zulfiqar Mirza.
-She has two sons and two daughters.
+Mirza was born on 20 December 1956 in Karachi.
+She is the daughter of Qazi Abdul Majeed Abid, a politician and journalist from Hyderabad.

-Mirza did her schooling from St Mary's Convent in Hyderabad in 1972.
-She is a medical graduate and did her MBBS from Liaquat Medical College in Jamshoro in 1982.
-She is an agriculturist and businesswoman by profession.
-She was chief executive of a Karachi-based advertising company and the chief executive officer of the Mirza Sugar Mills.
+Mirza completed her schooling at St Mary's Convent in Hyderabad in 1972.
+She obtained her MBBS degree from Liaquat Medical College in Jamshoro in 1982.
+She also worked as chief executive of a Karachi-based advertising company and as chief executive officer of Mirza Sugar Mills.

 Political career

+Pakistan Peoples Party (1997 to 2018)

-Mirza joined Pakistan Peoples Party (PPP) in 1997 and was elected to the National Assembly of Pakistan as a candidate of PPP from Constituency NA-173 (Badin-II) in the 1997 Pakistani general election.
+Mirza joined the Pakistan Peoples Party (PPP) in 1997 and was elected to the National Assembly of Pakistan from constituency NA-173 (Badin-II) in the 1997 Pakistani general election.

-She was re-elected to the National Assembly as a candidate of PPP from Constituency NA-225 (Badin-II) in the 2002 Pakistani general election.
-She received 71,537 votes and defeated Khan Mohammad Halipota, a candidate of Pakistan Muslim League (Q) (PML-Q).
+She was re-elected from constituency NA-225 (Badin-II) in the 2002 Pakistani general election, receiving 71,537 votes and defeating Khan Mohammad Halipota of the Pakistan Muslim League (Q) (PML-Q).

-She was re-elected to the National Assembly as a candidate of PPP from Constituency NA-225 (Badin-cum-Tando Muhammad Khan-II) in the 2008 Pakistani general election.
-She received 88,983 votes and defeated Bibi Yasmeen Shah, a candidate of PML-Q.
+She was re-elected from constituency NA-225 (Badin-cum-Tando Muhammad Khan-II) in the 2008 Pakistani general election, receiving 88,983 votes and defeating Bibi Yasmeen Shah of PML-Q.

+Speaker of the National Assembly (2008 to 2013)

-In March 2008, she was elected as the 18th and first woman Speaker of the National Assembly of Pakistan.
-She received 249 votes and defeated her opponent Muhammad Israr Tareen who secured 70 votes.
+On 19 March 2008, Mirza was elected the 18th Speaker of the National Assembly, the first woman to hold the position.
+She received 249 votes, defeating Muhammad Israr Tareen, who secured 70 votes.

+Return to National Assembly (2013 to 2018)

-She was re-elected to the National Assembly as a candidate of PPP from Constituency (Badin-cum-Tando Muhammad Khan-II) in the 2013 Pakistani general election.
-She received 110,738 votes and defeated Bibi Yasmeen Shah, a candidate of Pakistan Muslim League (F) (PML-F).
+Mirza was re-elected from constituency NA-225 (Badin-cum-Tando Muhammad Khan-II) in the 2013 Pakistani general election, receiving 110,738 votes and defeating Bibi Yasmeen Shah of the Pakistan Muslim League (F) (PML-F).

+Departure from PPP and Grand Democratic Alliance (2018)

-In May 2018, she quit PPP, saying that "the PPP government caused deteriorating conditions in Sindh and ignored the people of Badin".
-She announced to join a party which providing basic facilities to the people of her constituency, Badin.
-In June 2018, she joined Grand Democratic Alliance (GDA).
+In May 2018, Mirza resigned from the PPP, stating that the party's government had caused deteriorating conditions in Sindh and had ignored the people of Badin.
+In June 2018, she joined the Grand Democratic Alliance (GDA).

-In June 2018, both Mirza and her husband Zulfiqar Mirza were declared loan defaulters by the State Bank of Pakistan.
-It was noted that the couple used political influence to obtain millions of loans from different banks which were later written-off.
+Also in June 2018, both Mirza and her husband Zulfiqar Mirza were declared loan defaulters by the State Bank of Pakistan.

-She was re-elected to the National Assembly as a candidate of GDA from Constituency NA-230 (Badin-II) in the 2018 Pakistani general election.
+Mirza was re-elected to the National Assembly from constituency NA-230 (Badin-II) as a GDA candidate in the 2018 Pakistani general election.